BlopaSc/PAIndemic/README.md

 # PAIndemic

 Is a platform developed by Pablo Sauma-Chacón of the University of Costa Rica, that allows a human player to participate in a match of the game Pandemic (cooperative board game published by Matt Leacock in 2007) with an intelligent artificial agent through a web browser.
-The system also allows the development and testing of new agents which will be explained ahead.
+The system also allows the development and testing of AI agents by themselves.

+If you desire to only try the agent evaluation, skip all the sections related to Unity/the web client.

 ## Getting Started